Terry McLaurin Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Recent Performances

-- In last week's matchup with the Eagles, McLaurin reeled in seven passes for 61 yards while being targeted eight times.
+- In last week's game against the Eagles, McLaurin was targeted eight times and recorded seven catches for 61 yards.

-- McLaurin has caught 12 passes on 18 targets for 152 yards, averaging 50.7 yards over his last three outings.
+- In his last three games, McLaurin racked up 12 catches on 18 targets and averaged 50.7 receiving yards.

 McLaurin's Washington Teammates